Latest News

 Gold falls to a one-week low, as yields and the dollar climb.
 Middle East tensions also fuel inflation.

 "There were a few reasons for the sell-off in (precious metals).
 The dollar is strong right now.
-Edward Meir is an analyst with Marex.
+Not only are we seeing a rise in the?U.S. We're also seeing not just a?U.S.

-Benchmark 10-year U.S. Treasury yields have risen to a nearly one-year-high, increasing the opportunity cost of non-yielding gold.
-The dollar is set to make its biggest weekly gain in the past two months.
-This will increase the price of gold priced in greenbacks for foreign buyers.
+Benchmark 10-year U.S. Treasury Yields have risen to a near-one-year high.
+This has increased the opportunity cost of non-yielding gold.
+Dollar was set to make its biggest weekly gain in two months.
+This makes gold priced in greenbacks more expensive for foreign buyers.

 Donald Trump, the U.S. president, said that his patience was running out with Iran and that China had no significant breakthroughs in trade or tangible assistance to end this war.

-He added, "The Chinese didn't really offer much help to resolve the conflict.
-And we're now seeing crude oil rise, which reinforces inflation narrative, and has been very negative for metals."
+He added that "the Chinese didn't really offer much help to resolve the conflict and we are seeing crude oil move up, which reinforces inflation narrative, and this has been very bearish on the metals."

-According to CME’s FedWatch Tool, traders have priced in a U.S. rate cut this year but bets on a rise have increased.
+According to CME's FedWatch Tool, traders have priced in interest rate?cuts by the U.S. this year.
+Bets on a hike are up.

-Silver had fallen as much as 9% in the previous day and was set to have its worst performance daily since March 3.
-(Reporting by Ishaan Arora in Bengaluru; Editing by Joe Bavier)
+StoneX analyst Rhona O’Connell stated that silver was "overbought" and needed to be corrected.
+Silver had fallen as much as 9% in the previous session and was set to have its worst day since March 3.
+(Reporting and editing by Joe Bavier in Bengaluru, Nick Zieminski and Ishaan arora from Bengaluru)

 (source: Reuters)